Day 1: Arrive in Auckland City and spend the day exploring

 For an extra thrill take a jet-boat ride to the base of the falls.
 Leaving Taupo, follow the road as it climbs the rugged Ahimanawa Range before descending back down the Pacific Coast to art deco Napier.

 The Grape Escape Half Day Wine Tour visits some of Hawke's Bay's most famous wineries and is designed for casual wine appreciators and wine aficionados.
 Meet like-minded people and share an appreciation of Hawke's Bay's fantastic wines.
-You will taste great wines made with passion and learn of the areas unique growing conditions.
+Taste great wines made with passion and learn of the areas unique growing conditions.
 There is the opportunity to purchase and take home your favourite wines and memories.
 You will visit 4 to 5 local wineries and taste Syrah, Merlot, Chardonnay, Sauvignon Blanc and much more.
 Also try some of New Zealand's finest cheeses matched with wine.

 Your accommodation: Bella Vista NapierBella Vista Motel Napier invites you to experience its friendly service and modern motel units.
 Located close to shops, restaurants and the renowned Marine Parade with its majestic Norfolk pines.